 The NCR does not expect overlapping time resources provided by either NCR-PeriodicFwdResourceSet or NCR-SemiPersistentFwdResourceSet to be associated with different beam indexes.

+The NCR does not expect overlapping time resources provided by a single DCI format 2_8 to be associated with different beam indexes.

 < Unchanged text omitted >